 A geothermal system uses exactly the same principles as a freezer or refrigerator.
 It operates quietly.
 It’s a good system to maintain a good relationship with your neighbors.
 Traditional heating and cooling systems produce a lot of noise that can irritate you and your neighbors causing unnecessary disagreements.

 As an added advantage, geothermal systems are able to generate some if not all of your hot water at higher efficiencies than conventional techniques.
 A simple modification is performed in your geothermal system to enable it to deliver hot water that can be stored in your water heater for later use.

 Also, during the cooling cycle, the heat extracted from the building is sent to the water heater instead of being transferred to the ground.
 This guarantees you free hot water as long as the geothermal system is functioning.

 Geothermal heat pumps are characterized by high efficiency.
 Averagely, they use 25% to 50% electric power for cooling and heating.
 And the fact that they come with flexible designs, means they can be tailor-made for various situations, needing a much lesser space compared to the traditional systems.
 Also, because geothermal systems are designed with fewer mobile parts, and these parts are housed in a building, makes their life expectancy significantly high.

-These systems are also advantageous since the pipes come along with impressive warranty of up to 25 years, keeping in mind that the system can last for up to 20 years.
+These systems are also advantageous since the pipes come along with an impressive warranty of up to 25 years, keeping in mind that the system can last for up to 20 years.
 This is, essentially, a lifetime warranty.
-Besides geothermal systems having a long lasting attribute, they are utterly user-friendly and convenient.
+Besides geothermal systems having a long-lasting attribute, they are utterly user-friendly and convenient.
 Durability means they require low maintenance, which saves you a lot of extraordinary maintenance costs.